billxby/notchcode/README.md

 > **🟢 Actively maintained**
 >
-> v1.0.0 launched June 2026.
-Issues and PRs are reviewed — Windows support is in active development.
+> v1.0.0 launched June 2026 with both macOS and Windows builds.
+Issues and PRs are reviewed.

 ## Features